WillChamness/Dnsmasq-PXE/README.md

 # NFS SETUP
 ## Copying Files from the ISOs
-First, download the ISOs of the distros you want via wget or transfer them from you PC (Debian is not necessary).
+First, download the ISOs of the distros you want via wget or transfer them from your PC (Debian is not necessary).
 Then, do the following (separately):
 ```
 sudo mount archlinux-latest.iso /mnt
 sudo cp -r /mnt/. /nfs/nfsboot/archlinux